Illia-Vidanov/Procedural-Lockscreen-Desktop-Wallpaper/README.md

  - '-user-name=(user name)' - set user name who's login will change lock screen image (if empty login of any user will generate new image)
  - '-powershell-path=(path to powershell.exe)' - set custom path to powershell executable, default path is 'C:/Windows/System32/WindowsPowerShell/v1.0/powershell.exe' (currently it is required to setup task in task scheduler)
  - '-task-name=(task name)' - set custom name for the task in task scheduler (I personally don't know who will use this feature, but for people who use task scheduler it might be useful.
 By default task name is 'Generate Wallpaper')
+ <b>Scripts</b>:
+ - '-script-list' - print list of scripts avalible with thier statuses
+ - '-script-disable=(script name as in script list)' - disable scirpt (basicly it adds '_dis' to extension of file)
+ - '-scritp-enable=(script name as in script list)' - enable scirpt
+ - '-script-delete=(script name as in script list)' - delete script
+ - '-script-disable-all=(script name as in script list)' - disable all scirpts (basicly it adds '_dis' to extension of file)
+ - '-scritp-enable-all=(script name as in script list)' - enable all scirpts
+ - '-script-delete-all=(script name as in script list)' - delete all scripts

  ### Generate flags:
  <b>General</b>: